Git is a distributed revision control

 git push -u origin master

-The command tells git to push content from master to origin i.e. local to github.
-The output is
+tells git to push content from master to origin i.e. local to github.

 G:\MyFirstGit>git push -u origin master